European Union competition law: History

-Mergers and monopolisation
+Mergers and abuse of dominance

 Scope of competition law

 Because the logic of competition is most appropriate for private enterprise, the core of EU competition regulation targets profit making corporations.
 This said, regulation necessarily extends further and in the TFEU, both articles 101 and 102 use the ambiguous concept of "undertaking" to delimit competition law's reach.
 This uncomfortable English word, which is essentially a literal translation of the German word "Unternehmen", was discussed in Höfner and Elser v Macrotron GmbH.
 The European Court of Justice described "undertaking" to mean any person (natural or legal) "engaged in an economic activity", which potentially included state run enterprises in cases where they pursued economic activities like a private business.
 This included a state run employment agency, where it attempted to make money but was not in a position to meet demand.
 By contrast, in FENIN v Commission, public services which were run on the basis of "solidarity" for a "social purpose" were said to be outside the scope of competition law.
 Self-employed people, who are in business on their own account, will be classed as undertakings, but employees are wholly excluded.
 Following the same principle that was laid down by the US Clayton Act 1914, they are by their "very nature the opposite of the independent exercise of an economic or commercial activity".
 This means that trade unions cannot be regarded as subject to competition law, because their central objective is to remedy the inequality of bargaining power that exists in dealing with employers who are generally organised in a corporate form.